 We must maintain, on a daily basis, sufficient funds to cover withdrawals from depositors' accounts and to supply new borrowers with funds.
 We routinely monitor asset and liability maturities in an attempt to match maturities to meet liquidity needs.
 To meet our cash obligations, we rely on repayments as assets mature, keep cash on hand, maintain account balances with correspondent banks, purchase and sell federal funds, purchase brokered deposits and maintain a line of credit with the Federal Reserve Bank and the Federal Home Loan Bank.
 If we are unable to meet our liquidity needs through loan and other asset repayments and our cash on hand, we may need to borrow additional funds.
-Due to the limited availability of liquidity as a result of the subprime mortgage crisis, our access to additional borrowed funds may be limited and we may be required to pay above market rates for additional borrowed funds, which may adversely our results of operations.
+Our access to additional borrowed funds may be limited and we may be required to pay above market rates for additional borrowed funds, which may adversely our results of operations.